-We are developing an Environmental, Social and Governance (ESG) policy that will implement the tracking of several indicators we believe are critical to ensure we are doing our part to continue sustainable growth and maximize shareholder value.
-We have been in business for ten years manufacturing space hardware and components, and in that time, implementation of policies and processes to mitigate environmental impact have been of upmost importance.
-Furthermore, since our inception, we have recognized the value of our employees and have always endeavored to prioritize employee well-being.
-We also understand that our efforts to promote value and well-being are not limited to our employees.
-We are committed to the communities we belong to and have endeavored to provide tangible benefits back to the community that supports us.
+While Environmental, Social and Governance (ESG) reporting is not mandatory, we are developing an ESG policy that will implement the tracking of several indicators we believe are critical to ensure we are doing our part to continue sustainable growth and maximize shareholder value.
+We have been in business for over ten years manufacturing space hardware and components, and in that time, implementation of policies and processes to mitigate environmental impact have been of upmost importance.
+Furthermore, since our inception, we have recognized the value of our employees and have always prioritized employee well-being through facets such as excellent benefits, programs, educational assistance, and insurance of a safe and healthy work environment.
+We also understand that our efforts to promote value and well -being are not limited to our employees.
+We are committed to the communities we belong to both locally and professionally.
+We recently started to formalize this commitment, providing tangible benefits back to the community that supports us.